 Two essential facts must be recorded for every deposit:

 In Manager, both facts are recorded simultaneously when the deposit or advance is paid out.
-To record payment of a deposit, go to the Receipts & Payments tab.
+To record payment of a deposit, go to the Payments tab.
 Select New Payment:

-Complete the payment form as you would for any other payment.
-Leave the
+Complete the payment form as you would for any other payment:

-Unit price field.
-However, if you wish, enter the quantity and unit price and Manager will calculate a total amount:
+Unit pricefield.
+However, if you wish, enter the quantity and unit price and Manager will calculate a total.

 Deposits, even those involving calculations with quantities and unit prices, have no impact on inventory values or quantities because no inventory item is designated.

-The payment will now be deducted from the applicable bank or cash account’s balance.
-If from a bank account and marked as pending, it will show in the
+The payment will now be deducted from the applicable bank or cash account’s balance:

 Clicking on the balance, you can see transactions contributing to it, including the recent deposit payment:

-You can do the same thing in the Suppliers tab, with identical results.
+You can do the same thing in the Suppliers tab, with similar results.

 Whenever a purchase invoice is created for a supplier, any available net debit in that supplier’s Accounts payable balance will be automatically applied, reducing the balance due on the new purchase invoice.

 Deposits and advances cannot be applied on purchases recorded only via cash payments.
 Such transactions are not processed through Accounts payable, so Manager cannot apply any available balance.
-If you purchase from a supplier on a cash-and-carry basis, but wish to apply an existing deposit or advance, you must create and pay off a purchase invoice in separate transactions.
+If you purchase from a supplier on a cash-and-carry basis, but wish to apply an existing deposit or advance, you must create a purchase invoice and make payment against it in separate transactions.